crnimat/android-acr-nfc-reader-service-api/README.md

 Supported tag technology
 ========================
-Mifare Ultralight tags are supported, since that is the kind of tags I think you should use.
+Mifare Ultralight and Mifare Classic tags are supported.
+NTAG203 also work.
+I recommend Mifare Ultralights or NTAG203.
 If you need some tags, get some at [RapidNFC](http://rapidnfc.com/r/1372).

 API